-The operators section in the Query Builder provides specialised controls and filters for use in queries.
+The Operators section in the Query Builder provides specialized controls and filters for use when building Themes.

 Word Count Operator

-You can choose one of the preset options of values to use from or use any positive whole number by typing it in the value field.
+You can choose one of the preset options of values or any positive whole number by typing it in the value field.